fetch-rewards/receipt-processor-challenge/README.md

 * 14 Points: Retailer Name has 14 Alpha-Numeric characters (`&` is not alpha-numeric)
 * 10 Points: 2:33pm is between 2:00pm and 4:00pm: 10 points
 * 10 Points: 4 items (2 pairs @ 5 points each)

+# FAQ

+### How will this exercise be evaluated?
+An engineer will review the code you submit.
+At a minimum they must be able to run the service and the service must provide the expected results.
+You should provide any necessary documentation within the repository.
+While your solution does not need to be fully production ready, you are being evaluated so put your best foot forward.

+### I have questions about the problem statement
+For any requirements not specified via an example, use your best judgment to determine the expected result.

+### Can I provide a private repository?
+If at all possible, we prefer a public repository because we do not know which engineer will be evaluating your submission.
+Providing a public repository ensures a speedy review of your submission.
+If you are still uncomfortable providing a public repository, you can work with your recruiter to provide access to the reviewing engineer.

+### How long do I have to complete the exercise?
+There is no time limit for the exercise.
+Out of respect for your time, we designed this exercise with the intent that it should take you a few hours.
+But, please take as much time as you need to complete the work.